victorsouzw/victorsouzw/README.md

 - 👋 Hi, I’m @victorsouzw
-- 👀 I’m interested in backend development
+- 👀 I’m interested in backend web development
-- 🌱 I’m currently learning java and python
+- 🌱 I’m currently coding in Java
 - 💞️ I’m looking to collaborate on something that gives me knowledge and create friendships
 - 📫 How to reach me:
    souza.victor@grad.ufsc.br